f5devcentral/xcmcndemoguide/README.rst

-Public Cloud (multi-cloud), Modules & Scripts
+Public Cloud (Multicloud), Modules & Scripts
 ##############################################

-The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multi-Cloud Networking use-case.
+The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multicloud Networking use-case.
 Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds (rev. 1: Amazon AWS and Microsoft Azure, rev.2: adds Google GCP).

 These modules are intended to simplify deployment of sample app services in three different clouds: Cloud A, Cloud B, and Cloud C in order to work through different MCN use-cases.
 Here's a recommended selection of cloud providers for this guide, which will be used as a reference throughout:

-Cloud A: AWS
+- Cloud A: AWS

-Cloud B: Azure - VNET1
+- Cloud B: Azure - VNET1

-Cloud C: Azure - VNET2
+- Cloud C: Azure - VNET2

 Note that at a minimum only one public cloud is required (see Requirements), in which case you'd need to deploy app components in different virtual private clouds (VPCs) on AWS or VNETs on Azure.

-Cloud A: AWS VPC 1 (or Azure VNET 1)
+- Cloud A: AWS VPC 1 (or Azure VNET 1)

-Cloud B: AWS VPC 2 (or Azure VNET 2) - simulating multi-cloud
+- Cloud B: AWS VPC 2 (or Azure VNET 2) - simulating multi-cloud

-Cloud C: AWS VPC 3 (or Azure VNET 3) - simulating multi-cloud
+- Cloud C: AWS VPC 3 (or Azure VNET 3) - simulating multi-cloud

 However, if possible, it's recommended to have access to at least two public clouds for the most representative MCN experience.

 Pre-requisites
 #################

-- F5 Distributed Cloud Account (trial is sufficient for most modules)
+- F5 Distributed Cloud Console account (trial is sufficient for most modules)
-- A Web browser to access the F5 Distributed Cloud console
+- A Web browser to access the Console
 - Terraform installed and configured (Linux preferred)

 Scenario
 ####################

-The xC MCN is a complete multi-cloud networking solution to deploy distributed applications across clouds and edge sites.
-This demo is intended to be self-sufficient as a quick way to familiarize with some of the main MCN use-cases supported by the xC platform.
+F5 Secure Multicloud Networking is a complete multi-cloud networking solution to deploy distributed applications across clouds and edge sites.
+This demo is intended to be self-sufficient as a quick way to familiarize with some of the main MCN use-cases supported by the Distributed Cloud Platform.
 We’ll use a representative customer app scenario with multiple app services distributed across different clouds: a fictitious Arcadia Finance app which is representative of a typical banking website with features such as customer login, statements, and bank transfers.
 This customer is looking to add to its website additional banking services, such as a Refer-a-Friend Widget and a Transactions Module, which are developed and managed by other teams, and are deployed/running on public cloud infrastructure other than the core banking app.

 The initial state of the Arcadia Finance website features several "Coming Soon" placeholders for the additional banking services which will "come online" as soon as the networking is properly configured.
-We will use F5 Cloud Services Multi-Cloud Networking to quickly connect these new services into the core banking module by way of xC MCN features.
+We will use F5 Secure Multicloud Networking solution to quickly connect these new services into the core banking module by way of F5 MCN features.
 Once properly networked, these features will be turned.

 .. figure:: assets/mcn-overview.gif